 But when was the last time you stepped away from the Internet watering hole to find something new?
 Here’s five websites I frequent to get a taste of something else when my brain has had enough of search-engine optimization.

-Survival horror is one of my favourite genres of video games.
-The games test your item conservation skills, your puzzle solving abilities, and how many grotesque zombies and much bad writing you can stomach.
+Survival horror is one of my favourite video game genres.
+The games test your item conservation skills, your puzzle solving abilities, and how much bad writing you can stomach.

 The website I always go to in order to get some insight into the genre is Chris’ Survival Horror Quest.
 Chris’ quest was to play and review every single survival horror game ever made.
 Chris, who works as a video game programmer in California, has also spent a little bit of a time in Japan and had created quite a database of games including Japan-only releases.